Works (Tap to zoom)

 In an interview with Dazed Digitali, Demetz explains his choice to use children as subjects: “My sculptures transmit the awareness of becoming adults and thus losing, as Rudolf Steiner says, their ability to be able to “hear” their unconscious.
 They live with the burden of guilt transmitted from generation to generation, which does not belong to them.
 They are children who feel sad about not being able to really be children, but who have, on the other hand, the possibility of choosing to become adults, totally independently, thus freeing themselves little by little of all the influences transmitted by their ancestors.
 They are witness to all the effort involved in the process of growth and development, which is achieved through individual will and concentration.”

 Demetz was born in Italy in 1972 and lives and works in Selva.
 He studied at the Institute of Art in Selva 1986 to 1989 and then went on at the same school to study sculpture.
 After a 1992 apprenticeship with Matthias Resch, Demetz received his degree in 1995.
-In 2000 to 2001 to further his education he spent the summers at the Salzburg International Academy studying with several well-known teachers.
-Recently, the Museum of Contemporary Art, Rome organized a solo exhibition of his work, entitled, Introjection, on view June 23—September 10, 2017.
+From 2000 to 2001 to further his education he spent the summers at the Salzburg International Academy studying with several well-known teachers.
+Recently, the Museum of Contemporary Art, Rome organized a solo exhibition of his work, entitled Introjection, on view June 23 — September 10, 2017.

 Jack Shainman Gallery first started working with Demetz in 2011.
 Solo exhibitions at the gallery include Threshold Space (2012); The Invocation (2014); and Introjection (2017).